nathantyler/Swing-BinaryConversion/README.md

 Eventually I want to convert the longs to BigIntegers so the size of the number is never really an issue.
 That's the next version.

+(This branch will likely not change from this point unless I add something that should be common to all versions).